 - Explosive Victory: When the demon hunter kills an enemy, the enemy’s body lets out a gush of blood or explodes into pieces, at the demon hunter’s choice, granting the demon hunter a style point for defeating them.
 The second time this is taken, he gains 2 style points per kill.

-- Increased Royal Meter: This increases the multiplier of the demon hunter’s fighter levels for calculating his maximum royal points by 1 (3x to 4x to 5x).
+- Increased Royal Meter: This increases the multiplier of the demon hunter’s warrior levels for calculating his maximum royal points by 1 (3x to 4x to 5x).

 - Speed: This increases the demon hunter’s base land movement speed by 10 feet.